Thunder Road (roller coaster): Closure

-Beginning in 2015, Carowinds was planning a $50 million expansion.
+Starting in 2015, Carowinds was planning a $50 million expansion.
 The expansion included Fury 325, new entrances, SlingShot and other new investments.
 Officials were also looking to expand the water park the following year.
 In order for this to happen, Thunder Road would have to close down.
 On May 23, 2015, the park announced that Thunder Road would be closed permanently.
 Severely negative backlash followed the announcement and a group had signed 2,400 signatures that doubled the immediate goal to save the ride.
 Organizers of the petition were hoping for a change.
 The final day of Thunder Road took place July 26, 2015 with a farewell celebration.
 The first 100 riders would receive a free commemorative Thunder Road poster and button.
 Fans created a tribute video by sharing their favorite Thunder Road memories.
 Submitting pictures also entered them into a random drawing from exclusive Thunder Road memorabilia.
 The winner prizes included a ride on the last train, free tickets and wooden pieces from the ride.
 By August, Thunder Road was swiftly demolished.
-Cedar Fair donated the ride's components to The Racer at Kings Island and Rebel Yell at Kings Dominion.
+Cedar Fair donated the ride's components to The Racer at Kings Island and Racer 75 at Kings Dominion.

 Tributes to Thunder Road can be found in the Blue Ridge Junction section.
 There is a poster in the Blue Ridge Country Kitchen restaurant that says Thunder Road Dragway.
 The poster has a list of numerous sponsors.
 One tagline from the ride is "Grit Your Teeth", which was the sign riders saw while ascending the lift hill.
 The others are "Bear The Load" and "Enjoy your ride on Thunder Road".
 Plus, the station of Copperhead Strike contains a Centurion Motor Oil mural that pays tribute to Thunder Road and White Lightnin'.
+Thunder Striker also pays homage to the defunct coaster.